 Picture this: one of your best team members starts missing deadlines, skipping meetings, and causing some friction with coworkers.

-Effective management can correct behavior, enhance performance, and maintain team spirit and fairness.
+Effective management can correct behaviour, enhance performance, and maintain fairness.

 Let’s explore how to turn these tough conversations into opportunities for realignment, growth, and lasting change.